ory/sdk/clients/client/php/docs/Api/IdentityApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$perPage = 250; // int | Items per Page  This is the number of items per page.
+$perPage = 250; // int | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page.
-$page = 56; // int | Pagination Page  This value is currently an integer, but it is not sequential.
+$page = 56; // int | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
 Following page pointers will be returned in the `Link` header.
+$pageSize = 250; // int | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
+$pageToken = '1'; // string | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
 $credentialsIdentifier = 'credentialsIdentifier_example'; // string | CredentialsIdentifier is the identifier (username, email) of the credentials to look up.

 try {
-    $result = $apiInstance->listIdentities($perPage, $page, $credentialsIdentifier);
+    $result = $apiInstance->listIdentities($perPage, $page, $pageSize, $pageToken, $credentialsIdentifier);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling IdentityApi->listIdentities: ', $e->getMessage(), PHP_EOL;